unifiedjs/rfcs/text/0000-org-tooling.md

 automation it can be cumbersome to keep things in sync, and manual actions are susceptible to errors.

+This could serve like a terraform for open source organizations, removing a lot of the boilerplate required in setting up repos, ensuring consistency, etc.

 # Detailed design

 The tool would be based off a template defined in a `.github` repo